What Is Insomnia?

 Routines To Help You Sleep

-According to the American Psychiatric Association, routines and habits are important for good sleep.
+According to the American Psychiatric Association, routines and habits are essential for good sleep.
 First, you should stick to a sleep schedule.
 This means going to bed and waking up at the same time every day, including weekends.
-Next, make sure to go to bed early enough to get at least seven to eight hours of sleep.
-Finally, you should wind down before going to bed by engaging in a calming activity like reading.
+Next, go to bed early enough to get at least seven to eight hours of sleep.
+Finally, you should wind down before bed by engaging in a calming activity like reading.
 [10]

 Avoid This Before Bedtime